Was this page helpful?

 allows the load balancing

 policy to prioritize nodes based on their location.
-When a preferred datacenter
+It has three modes:

-operations.
-If no preferred datacenter is specified, the policy will treat all
+read or write operations.
+If no datacenter is preferred, the policy will treat

 When datacenter failover is disabled (permit_dc_failover